worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Issue with panel construction.md

 <img src="Utilities/lstatus_age.png" alt="issueage" width="350" height="350">

 Disaggregating labor status by education also shows that results do not vary significantly.
+These support the case that these issues m

 <img src="Utilities/educ_age.png" alt="issueage" width="500" height="350">

-## Recommendations
+**Names of respondents.** Another direct issue in the data arises from the mismatch of names.
+There are several instances where the name of the respondent does not uniquely align with the assigned line number within the household.
+For example, an individual identified by a name variable is assigned to a specific line number in one round, but this same line number in the following round identifies a different name that used a separate line number in the previous round.
+This indicates that using line numbers as a panel identifier may be problematic.
+Instead, the variable corresponding to respondent names might serve as a more reliable and unique panel identifier for tracking individuals across rounds.